Chain of Summaries: Summarization Through Iterative Questioning: Chain of Summaries

 \section{Chain of Summaries}

 The Chain of Summaries (CoS) approach is inspired by Hegel's dialectical method, whereby knowledge evolves through the stages of \textbf{thesis}, \textbf{antithesis}, and \textbf{synthesis}.
 As shown in Figure~\ref{fig:chain-of-summaries}, our system works in phases with several interconnected components that progressively enhance the summaries' quality.
-Our proposed CoS approach works as follows (see also Figure~\ref{fig:chain-of-summaries}):